 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5D Mark IV and the 6D Mark II are recent models that are part of the current product line-up.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the 6D Mark II followed on from the Canon 6D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon 6D Mark II Manual.
+Further information on the features and operation of the 5D Mark IV and 6D Mark II can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon 6D Mark II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark IV and the Canon 6D Mark II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 5D Mark IV: